diegopreza/canadian-labour-market-analysis/README.md

 4. Load CSVs into `lfs_raw` using `COPY` or pgAdmin's import tool
 5. Run cleaning steps (see `schema/create_tables.sql`)
 6. Run `queries/analysis_queries.sql` to reproduce all five analyses
+7. To reproduce the Power BI extension: download raw data from the same StatsCan table (CSV selected data — for database loading format), open `power-bi/Canada Labour Market Analysis 2021-2025.pbix` in Power BI Desktop, or review `power-bi/Canada Labour Market Report 2021-2025.pdf` for a static view

 ---